wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/sfdc46/working-with-salesforce-client/src/working_with_salesforce_client/Module.md

 $ ballerina add -t wso2/working_with_salesforce_client working_with_salesforce_client
 ```

-This automatically creates a working_with_salesforce_client for you inside the `src` directory of your project.
+This automatically creates a working_with_salesforce_client module for you inside the `src` directory of your project.

 ## Testing